engalaabadra/template-v-09-2024/README.md

 to work on various implementations simultaneously, knowing that each implementation will fulfill the same contract.
 - Consistency:
 When using multiple repositories in your application, having interfaces for them promotes a consistent approach to how data is accessed or manipulated.
+### Summery
+#### Class & Abstract , Public method & Private meth , Trait & Class(service) , separate relations & methods in model in another classes trait, MethodsTrait for model , helper , action meth , Seperation method into smaller methods, interface for evey repo.
+    - Class & Abstract : if class dont need another classes extends from it ->  Normal Class , if need -> Abstract Calss
+    - Public & Private meth : this private method original internal meth in another meth , which is this meth call internal meth that it private in same class , but if move into another class will be public &&&& move private meth in another class -> if dont depend on any thing in this class (reusable , SRP , logical)
+    - Trait & Class(service) : Trait -> when need to reusable , less complex & Class -> when need not reusable , more complex (services, repositories, APIs)
+    - Separate relations & methods in model in another classes trait -> SRP, Reusability , Improved Testing , in Large Models WHEN keep its -> Simplicity , in small models
+    - MethodsTrait for model : use it in a model , because relate directly with model & when use it by use this model
+    - Helper fun. : speed for simple tasks not complex tasks
+    - action meth : seprate update , store meth -> SRP , Maintainance , Readability , Reusability , Testing , Flexibility
+    - Seperation method into smaller methods -> SRP , Maintainance , Readability , Reusability , Testing , Flexibility
+    - interface for evey repo. : Flexibility( esay switch between repos.) & easier testing & Scalability (various implementations simultaneously) & Consistency(when exist many repos.)

 #### Composer (manage libraries, ensure compatibility, and keep your project organized and up-to-date)

     is a dependency management tool for managing libraries, frameworks, and packages that a project requires.
     It allows developers to specify the libraries their project depends on and installs them for easy use and updates. is widely used in Laravel projects, as it simplifies the installation and management of various Laravel packages and other third-party libraries.